This post may contain affiliate links. Please read our disclosure policy.

-If you want to make Jumbo muffins, but don’t have a large muffin pan, you can easily use free standing paper baking cups.
+To make jumbo muffins use a large muffin pan or free-standing paper baking cups.
 They can be placed on a cookie sheet and they’ll keep their shape.

-Easy to add delicious ingredients: Once great thing about muffins is how easily they can be to add more delicious flavors and textures.
+Easy to add delicious ingredients.
+One great thing about muffins is how easy it is to add more delicious flavors and textures.

-- One favorite is to add chopped nuts or toasted coconut to the top of the batter before baking.
+- Add chopped nuts or toasted coconut to the top of the batter before baking.

 - Baking chips are also easy to add.
 Here are many different flavors and sizes you can choose from.